kenepa/translation-manager/README.md

 ## Configuration

-**From version 5.x onwards, the main configuration is done through the plugin class.** The traditional config file is still supported for backwards compatibility, but all new configurations should be done through the plugin.
+**From version 5.x onwards, the main configuration is done through the plugin class.** The traditional config file is still supported for  compatibility, but all new configurations should be done through the plugin.

-### Plugin Configuration (Recommended)
+### Plugin Configuration

 Configure the plugin using fluent method chaining: